 The American Board of Human Performance

 The American Board of Human Performance™ (or ABHP) is a neurological specialty certification board in the subspecialty of Human Performance.
-The ABHP is a sub-agency of the American College of Functional Neurology® (ACFN), a non-profit certification organization dedicated to serving and protecting its stakeholders, which consist of the public and its health care members, by certifying excellence in practice.
+The ABHP is a sub-agency of the American College of Human Performance® (ACFN), a non-profit certification organization dedicated to serving and protecting its members, by certifying excellence in practice.
 The ABHP administers certification examinations and maintains certification renewal processes.
-The ABHP issues a Certificate of Qualification and a Fellowship in Human Performance.
+The ABHP issues a Certificate of Qualification and a Fellowship of Human Performance, indicated by the credentials FABHP® and CABHP® respectively.

 ABHP Advisory Board